 From this amount of dough, we can produce about 30 balls.
 Take the dough balls one by one and make small pancakes from them, put the filling in, wrap them and put the seam down into the baking dish.

 Bake in the oven for about 40 minutes at 180 degrees until golden brown.
 Immediately after baking pour syrup over the cookies.

 This recipe as a whole is warm in nature.
 Also, the baking in the oven adds to the food the energy of the fire, so similar kinds of pastries are particularly suited to cold days.
 Let’s have a closer look at important ingredients.

 About the benefits of Goji Berries, you can read here.

 is warm in nature and has a spicy and sweet taste.
-It enters the meridians of the heart, spleen and kidneys, supports blood circulation, heats up.
-We can use it in cold in the stomach, vomiting and diarrhoea or rheumatism.
+It enters the meridians of the heart, spleen and kidneys, supports blood circulation, and heats up.
+We can use it for cold in the stomach, vomiting and diarrhoea or rheumatism.

 is warm in nature and has a sweet taste.
-It strengthens the spleen and helps in intestinal problems.
+It strengthens the spleen and helps with intestinal problems.

 are warm in nature and sweet taste, they strengthen the kidneys and lungs, relieve people suffering from asthma.
 They also work against constipation, lower back pain, beriberi or spontaneous semen leakage due to insufficient kidney function.
 They help fight impotence.
 However, raw walnuts are not very digestible, so it is better to cook them briefly, soak them in lukewarm water for two or three hours, or at least drizzle them with lemon juice.
 People with gallbladder problems and people suffering from chronic diarrhoea, or a damp cough, should rather avoid them or at least reduce their consumption.